Sustainable Tourism Plans in Mallorca: Eco-Friendly Ways to Explore the Island

 Why Travel by Ferry to Mallorca?

-• Lower carbon footprint: A greener alternative compared to air travel.
+• Lower carbon footprint compared to flying

 Ferry ecológico Eleanor Roosevelt de Baleària navegando hacia Mallorca